We are continuing our series examining the impact of

 In George Donehoo’s book, A History of the Indian Villages and Place Names in Pennsylvania, he notes that the name Lehigh is an English corruption of a German abbreviation (Lecha) of the Delaware word Lechauwekink, meaning “at the forks” or “where there are forks” (pg.
 89).

 The headwaters of the Lehigh River originate in the Glaciated Pocono Plateau Section of the Appalachian Plateaus Physiographic Province.
 This area roughly corresponds with what early maps identify as the “Great Swamp”.
 Today we recognize this area as one of Pennsylvania’s outdoor vacation hotspots, the Poconos.
 Much like the Schuylkill does just above Hamburg, the Leigh works its way from the north through the Kittatinny Ridge below the town of Palmerton.

-Great Swamp – detail of map from Wallace’s Indian Paths of Pennsylvania
+Great Swamp – detail of map from Wallace’s Indian Paths

 From the Lehigh Gap south, the river serves as the boundary between Lehigh and Northampton Counties until the borough of Catasauqua.
 Also similar to the Schuylkill, the Lehigh’s course shifts from south to east when its waters encounter the South Mountain, a topographic feature that corresponds with Reading Prong Section of the New England Physiographic Province.
 From the county seat Allentown, the Lehigh flows east through Bethlehem and empties into the Delaware at Easton.